 What Are the Properties of Copper?

 Copper offers a wealth of properties that make it essential for modern metallurgy – and very useful in a variety of industries and sectors.
-Some of the most sought-after properties of copper include the following:
+Some of the most sought-after properties of copper and its alloys include the following:

 - Patina – a green layer of copper sulfate that forms on the surface of the metal due to corrosion; however, this layer is protective and prevents the metal from becoming more deteriorated.